What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition (July 2017)

 For more information, see Piece picking confirmation.

 Product work confirmation for cluster picking

-Dynamics 365 for Finance and Operations, Enterprise edition now supports item scanning and verification in the cluster picking flow.
+Dynamics 365 for Finance and Operations now supports item scanning and verification in the cluster picking flow.

 When cluster picking is applied, item confirmation is crucial to verify the items that are added to clusters.
 Now you can verify Items in cluster picking during the cluster picking process.
 In previous versions, it was not possible to confirm item bar codes and verify items using a bar code scanner.
 For more information, see Product confirmation for cluster picking.